AutoPas/AutoPas/docs/userdoc/Building.md

 ### Energy Measurements and Tuning

 By default, AutoPas tunes for the best configuration according to runtime.
 For all Linux based systems, it is also possible to tune for the algorithm that consumes the least energy.
-This is implemented via [pmt-stable](https://github.com/MaxPraus23/pmt-stable) which is a customised version tuned for performance based on [PMT](https://git.astron.nl/RD/pmt).
+This is implemented via [pmt-stable](https://github.com/MaxPraus23/pmt-stable) which is a customized version tuned for performance based on [PMT](https://git.astron.nl/RD/pmt).
 In the current version, energy consumption can be measured via Intel's RAPL or with LIKWID.

 To use energy tuning, the energy sensor, used for measurement, must be specified:
 ```bash